lagosnomad/prosperis_demo/README.md

-# Prosperis Customer REST API - Assessment
+# Prosperis Customer REST API

 - Auth Resource – This will handle endpoints for authentication which will include, login, signup etc
 - Customer Resource – This will handle CRUD endpoints for managing a customer.
 All endpoints in this resource will only be accessed by an authenticated and authorized user.